sfban/donor_analytics/README.md

    5) TRANSACTION_AMT: amount of the transaction
    6) OTHER_ID: a field that denotes whether contribution came from a person or an entity.

-   For "OTHER_ID", as described in the code challenge README we only want records that have the field, OTHER_ID, set to empty.
+   For "OTHER_ID", as described in the code challenge README we only want records that have it empty.
 If the OTHER_ID field contains any other value, it was considered to be invalid.

    For "ZIP_CODE", the data dictionary has the ZIP_CODE occupying nine characters, for the purposes of the challenge, we only consider the first five characters of the field as the zip code. it will be considered invalid if it is empty or fewer than five digits.
 I was thinking to limit the ZIP_CODE only to be digits, but in th code challenge readme, "we only want the first five gidits/characters", whih means it is possible to be characters.
 So I did not impose the limit.

-   For "TRANSACTION_DT",  it will be consider invalid if it is empty or malformed.
+   For "TRANSACTION_DT",  it will be considered invalid if it is empty or malformed.
 In the code, first I copied and saved year, month, and day, then I use the python module "datetime" to identify its validity.

    For "TRANSACTION_AMT", it should be numarical type and should be positive number.
 It will be invalid if it is empty, or zero, or negative.

    For "CMTE_ID", it will be invalid if it is empty.

    For "NAME", it is the most complicated variable to identify.
 I searched the "Naming in the United States" on wikipedia.
 It says a few restrictions do exist, but vary by state.
 Some states ban the use of numerical digits or pictogrames.
 A few states ban the use of obscenity.
 There are also a few states, Kentucky for instance, that have no naming laws whatsoever.
 There are also Spanish or German names, which are with diacritical marks or accents.
 For this code, I simply limited the name to be 26 alphabetical characters of English language, and there could be space, '-', '.', or ',' inside the names.
-The 're' module is used to split the parts of name and each part is checked separately if it is alphabet.
+The 're' module is used to split the parts of name and each part is checked separately if it is alphabetical.

 ### 2. function gen_records